nagendrajv/AMS/README.md

 Majority of my time went into collecting my ideas on what I need to accomplish and how the screens should like and creating a supporting database design.

+AMS was built without much of coding practices or standards :) So anyone with minimum web application development knowledge using Tomcat, Eclipse, Java, JSPs should be able to run this easily.

-Development Environment
+Development Environment:
-- Eclipse JUNO
+Eclipse JUNO
-- Tomcat 7.0
+Tomcat 7.0
-- Java 1.7
+Java 1.7
+MySQL 5.5

 The only jar file used "mysql-connector-java-5.1.22-bin.jar" is part of WEB-INF/lib.
 Refer to the documentation\eclipse_libraries.png file for the libraries used in eclipse.